mihuwis/design_patterns/README.md

 ### 📮 About
 Design patterns repository.
 Repo with some basic implementation of common design patterns.
-Three main categories are included here - creational, structural and behavioral design patterns.
+Three main categories are included here:
+- creational
+- structural
+- behavioral
+design patterns.

 ### 🕹 Project Motivation
-Design patterns are one of most common job interviev question in industry.
-This repo was created to practice and gather them in one place.
+Design patterns are one of most common job interview topics.
+This repo was created to practice and gather info about them in one place.
-If you found any bug or you thing something important (pattern or implementation) is missing please feel free to send me pull request.
+- If you found any bug or you thing something important (pattern or implementation) is missing please feel free to send me pull request.

-## Creational Design Patterns
+## ✔️ Creational Design Patterns

 ### Singleton Pattern